LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoBoard/addOH

-**Description:** Creates Office Hours under the Class of the owner with the given start time and duration.
+**Description:** Creates a new Office Hours record for a class.

 **Requirements:**
 - User is the owner of the BrontoBoard associated with the class.
+- The class is valid and belongs to the owner.
+- `OHTime` is a future date.
-- A valid class of the owner with a future OHTime and non-negative OHDuration.
+- `OHduration` is a non-negative number.

 **Effects:**
 - Creates Office Hours under the Class of the owner with the given start time and duration.